Mario & Luigi: Paper Jam: Plot

 Luigi and a Toad enter the attic of Princess Peach's Castle to find the source of a wind draft.
-When Luigi accidentally bumps into a bookshelf and knocks open a book containing the Paper Mario universe inside it, the book opens up and shoots its contents across the Mushroom Kingdom.
-Princess Peach and her counterpart Paper Peach meet, and send Mario and Luigi to round up the citizens of the Paper Mario universe, equipped with the book to return them to their original home.
+When Luigi accidentally bumps into a bookshelf and knocks open a book containing a book world counterpart inside it, the book opens up and shoots its contents across the Mushroom Kingdom.
+Princess Peach and her counterpart Paper Peach meet, and send Mario and Luigi to round up the citizens of the game, equipped with the book to return them to their original home.
 Meanwhile, Bowser discovers his paper counterpart, Paper Bowser, and the two merge their armies.
 Mario and Luigi meet Paper Mario and return to Peach's Castle, only to find that the two princesses have been kidnapped by both Bowsers; they begin their quest towards Bowser's Castle to save them.

 As the trio progresses through various locales to reach their destination, they are hindered by various enemies who have teamed up with their paper counterparts, some of which serve as the game's bosses.
 They also come across large groups of enemies wielding large Papercraft dioramas of enemies found in-game; the trio fights the giant papercraft using their own dioramas, which are constructed by Toadette.
 During their journey, they are confronted by Bowser Jr. and his paper counterpart, who take the book from Luigi.

 As the trio approaches Bowser's Castle, they are once again approached by the two Bowser Jrs., who kidnap Toadette to prevent the production of new papercraft.
 Mario, Toadette, and Luigi battle the two Bowser Jr's and retrieve the book.
 Enraged, the Bowser duo lifts their castle into the sky to prevent the trio from entering, renaming it the "Neo Bowser Castle".

 The trio venture to a nearby mountain to enter Neo Bowser's Castle from a high distance.
 As they approach the castle's interior, the Bowser duo sends waves of various enemy and boss duos, but all are defeated.
 The trio approaches the Bowsers, who reveal their intentions: they planned on capturing the three in the book and promptly burning the book to ash.
 Each Bowser also secretly planned to double-cross the other and capture them in the book as well.
 The heroes defeat Bowser and capture Paper Bowser in the book.
 Toadette hosts a papercraft parade in celebration, and the paper counterparts say their goodbyes and enter the book.
 The game closes with Bowser attacking the Mushroom Kingdom once more, prompting Mario and Luigi to stop him.